 Skip to main content

-Use this guide to learn how to create your first Netcode for GameObjects project.
+Use this guide to learn how to create your first client-server Netcode for GameObjects project.
 It walks you through creating a simple Hello World project that implements the basic features of Netcode for GameObjects.

 Refer to Testing the command line helper to learn how to test your builds with a command-line helper.